lskatz/mashtree/README.md

 ## Requirements

 * Mash >= v1.1
+* Perl
+  * multithreading
-* Perl with multithreading and with the BioPerl library
+  * BioPerl library
 * SQLite3

+## Installation

+After downloading the latest release, go into the directory and run `make`

+    $ cd mashtree
+    $ make

+You can also check whether the prerequisite software has been installed by running `make check`.

 ## References

 *  Mash: http://mash.readthedocs.io
 *  BioPerl: http://bioperl.org